p-chan5/EasyPulse/README.md

 Expands the signal recreating a harsh `Dolby Atmos`

+### MULTIBAND COMPRESSOR 🌶️

+Increases the dynamic range of bass, midrange and treble.

 ### COMPRESSOR 🔥️

 Increases the dynamic range of the signal making it sound fuller.